 Welcome and thank you for taking an interest in RASKC's Volunteer Program!
 The volunteer program is an integral part of our operations which helps to provide compassionate care to our pets as well excellent customer service to the residents of King County.
-Whether you are interested in volunteering your time at our Kent or Kirkland facility, or partner store locations throughout the County, know that there are also opportunities to help out from the ease and comfort of your own home, know there are countless ways to help make a difference!
+Whether you are interested in volunteering your time at one of our facilities, including partner store locations throughout the County, or wish to foster or simply help out from the ease and comfort of your own home, know there are countless ways to help make a difference!
 To find out more about the various opportunities available, click on "Volunteer Job Descriptions" or visit our Hub Resource Center below where you can watch/become familiarized with some of the fun tasks at hand!

 3 Easy Steps to Becoming a Volunteer

 - Register for New Volunteer Orientation (NVO)

 Interested in becoming a RASKC volunteer?
 Sign up and attend the New Volunteer Orientation (NVO)!
 This 2 hour orientation will provide an overview of RASKC's services, as well as an in-depth understanding of the volunteer program's various opportunities (from general shelter duties to fostering and ways to help from home), not to mention a behind the scenes tour of the Kent facility!
 This will be a great opportunity to meet with key staff and lead volunteers to ask any questions in person.

 This step can be completed either before or after the New Volunteer Orientation (NVO).
 If you are not sure in what capacity you wish to volunteer, we certainly encourage you to register and attend the NVO first.
 If you already feel you have enough information and know in what capacity you want to volunteer your time in, please feel free to fill out the application and waiver form (read the "Policies & Expectations" on the next tab).
 In some cases, you may be in fact contacted prior to attending the NVO if your interests and availability match a current open slot.

 - Begin volunteering!